Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • if the pH is less than 7.25, the acidity is greatly increased;

-• if the pH is less than 6.8 - there is the most severe form of acid-base imbalance.
-Very serious health problems are possible. published .
+• if the pH is less than 6.8, the most severe form of acid-base imbalance is evident.
+Very serious health problems are possible. published.

 The materials are for informational purposes only.
 Remember, self-medication is life-threatening, be sure to consult a doctor for advice.

 P.S.
-And remember, just by changing your consumption, we are changing the world together! © econet
+And remember, just by changing your consumption - together we are changing the world! © econet

-The state of human blood is the most important indicator of the functioning of the cardiovascular system.
-The quality of all processes occurring in the organs and cells of the body depends on the blood, because it is their main living environment.
-Thick blood, the causes of which differ, indicates a violation of its composition.
-The main function of blood, transport, is hindered.
-This negatively affects the processes of oxidation and reduction in all tissues and organs: the brain, kidneys, liver, etc. For this reason, the quality of blood should not go beyond the norm.
-Periodically, it is necessary to do its analysis and, if necessary, adjust the composition of the blood.
+The state of a person's blood is the most important indicator of the work of the cardiovascular system.
+The quality of all processes occurring in the organs and cells of the body depends on blood, because it is their main living environment.
+Thick blood, the reasons for which differ, indicates a violation of its composition.
+The main function of blood, transport, is difficult.
+This negatively affects the processes of oxidation and reduction in all tissues and organs: the brain, kidneys, liver, etc. For this reason, the quality of the blood should be within the normal range.
+It is periodically necessary to do its analysis and, if necessary, adjust the blood composition.

 What is thick blood

-Two components of blood: formed elements - blood cells, along with their main functions, giving it density, and plasma - its liquid part.
-If the number of formed elements exceeds the content of plasma, the viscosity of the blood increases, its density.
-Viscosity is determined by the level of fibrinogen and prothrombin, but may also increase due to an increase in other indicators, such as: cholesterol, glucose, hemoglobin, etc. The general indicator of the ratio of the amount of plasma and shaped substances is called the "Hematocrit number".
+There are two components of blood: blood cells, which, along with their main functions, give it density, and plasma is its liquid part.
+If the number of formed elements exceeds the plasma content, the blood viscosity and its density increase.
+Viscosity is determined by the level of fibrinogen and prothrombin content, but it can also increase due to an increase in other indicators, such as: cholesterol, glucose, hemoglobin, etc. The general indicator of the ratio of the amount of plasma and formed substances is called the "Hematocrit number".

-Increased viscosity indicates that not all blood cells are able to perform their function.
-This means that some organs will not receive enough nutrients and not all decay products will be excreted.
-In addition, in order to push through a mass that is too thick, the heart requires great effort and enormous power, which means that it will wear out faster.
-Not to mention the threat of thrombosis with all the ensuing consequences.
+The increased viscosity indicates that not all blood cells are able to perform their function.
+This means that some organs will not receive enough nutrients and not all waste products will be excreted.
+In addition, in order to push through too thick a mass, the heart requires a lot of effort and tremendous power, which means that it will wear out faster.
+Not to mention the threat of blood clots with all the ensuing consequences.

-A general analysis, through which an increased density of blood was revealed, which in itself is not a disease, should alert the doctor, who will help to prevent the occurrence of a whole bunch of diseases in a timely manner.
-The fact is that thick blood (hypercoagulation) has poor patency in veins and vessels, especially in small capillaries.
-As a result, the blood supply to all organs is disrupted, causing congestion, which leads to the development of varicose veins and the formation of blood clots.
-At the slightest disturbance in the blood supply to the brain, a feeling of lethargy, weakness occurs, efficiency decreases, memory deteriorates.
-In combination with a sedentary lifestyle, there is a risk of developing or exacerbating existing, sometimes even fatal diseases: varicose veins, stroke, heart attack, thrombophlebitis and atherosclerosis.
+A general analysis, through which an increased blood density is revealed, which is not a disease in itself, should alert the doctor, who will help prevent the occurrence of a whole bunch of diseases in a timely manner.
+The fact is that thick blood (hypercoagulation) has poor permeability in veins and vessels, especially in small capillaries.
+As a result, the blood supply to all organs is disrupted, causing stagnation, leading to the development of varicose veins and the formation of blood clots.
+At the slightest disturbance in the blood supply to the brain, there is a feeling of lethargy, weakness, efficiency decreases, memory deteriorates.
+In combination with a sedentary lifestyle, there is a risk of development or exacerbation of existing, sometimes even fatal diseases: varicose veins, stroke, heart attack, thrombophlebitis and atherosclerosis.

 Diagnosis and symptoms of increased density